Experiment No. 3 | Awaiting the Second Coming

 – Matthew 23:8-12

 During his ministry, he built a fellowship of preachers and teachers of this good news, beginning with his 12 apostles (Matthew 11:1), then the 70 disciples/evangelizers (Luke 10:1), and then to all who desired to share in the ministry.
 Jesus commissioned them to go out and teach people of all nations the same good news he taught, further developing a nation of disciples who would, in turn, become preachers and teachers of that same good news.
 (Matthew 28:19) And at the time of the festival of Pentecost, about 50 days after Jesus’ death, 120 apostles and disciples were gathered together, both men and women, who were filled with spirit and began spreading Jesus’ teachings to an international audience.
 (Acts 1:15, 2:1-11) Yes, it was Jesus’ intention that his message of liberty and freedom be spread all over the world.
-He wanted the entire planet to know that they all had the opportunity to become the free children of God and enjoy continued life after the physical body expires!
+He wanted the entire planet to know that they were all the free children of God with the opportunity to enjoy continued life after the physical body expires!

 Jesus also explained that his First Coming would not bring peace initially, and would, in fact, cause divisions in households.
 (Matthew 10:34-38) He informed them that the message would be preached through difficult times of war, food shortages and other calamities.
 He explained that many would be hated and even killed for carrying out his commission.
 But he also said that when the good news has been preached to all the world, then these catastrophes would end (Matthew 24:3-14), ushering in a new era of peace and enlightenment.
 Thus, we believe, his Second Coming would be the advent that would bring peace, not a sword.